JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.2.0] - TBD

 ### Added
+- Double headed slider for Start and End times.
+Allows for shifting start and end simultaneously.
-- Holding the shift key while moving a slider slows down the rate of change allowing for precision adjustments.
+- Holding the shift key while moving any slider slows down the rate of change allowing for precision adjustments.
 - Double clicking on the crop slider snaps back to center.
 - Slider snap points have markers.

 ### Changed
 - All HTML range inputs have been replaced with custom made sliders.
+- Start and End inputs now accept frames.
+- Start and End input can now be incremented by pressing the Up and Down arrows.
-- The four Crop sliders have been condensed into two double headed sliders, allowing for better control in a more compact space.
-You can pan the cropped region by clicking and dragging the space between the two slider heads.
+- The four Crop sliders have been condensed into two double headed sliders.
+Allows for shifting both crop values simultaneously.
-- The link buttons for crop sliders now adjust relative to the current offset rather than the exact center of the media.
+- Linked crop sliders now adjust relative to the current offset rather than the exact center of the media.
 - Crop Bottom and Right values are now counted down from 100 rather than up from 0.
 - Scale distortion is now preserved when clicking "Fit to Frame" buttons while x and y are linked.
+- Reflect Horizontally and Vertically now swap values when media is rotated by 90deg.
 - Added throttling to preview requests.
 Limiting rate to once every 60ms.
 Huge performance improvement.

 ### Removed
 - Percent markers on all sliders.
 It's obvious what the numbers are and removing the markers allows for more slider track room.
+- Enable switches for Start and End inputs.
+- Red invalid text for timecode inputs.
+New min and max properties now prevent bad entries.

 ### Updated
 - Video service compatibility